marekjm/muspyche/doc/meta_templates_aka_injections.markdown

 Template `main` is being parsed.
 Expected outcome:

-- as a dumped template, with the unnecessary whitespace not stripped):
+- as a dumped template, with the unnecessary whitespace not stripped:

 ```
 #!/usr/bin/python3